Calabi-Yau locally conformally K\"ahler manifolds: Introduction

 \section{Introduction}

-The notion of Calabi--Yau manifolds has traditionally been introduced and studied in the Kähler setting, and defined as the condition $c_1(X)=0$.

-In the non-K\" ahler counterpart, several analogues of the Calabi--Yau notion have been proposed, as simply the vanishing of the first Chern class might be a too broad condition.
+The notion of Calabi--Yau manifolds has traditionally been introduced and studied in the K\"ahler setting, and has been defined as the vanishing of the first Chern class.
+In the non-K\" ahler counterpart, several analogs of the Calabi--Yau notion have been proposed, since simply $c_1(X)=0$ might be a too broad condition.
 We adopt here the point of view introduced by Tosatti in \cite{tos}, which represents a condition of cohomological nature.
-Namely, a compact complex manifold $X$ is Calabi--Yau if the first Chern class of its anti-canonical bundle $K_X$ vanishes in the Bott--Chern cohomology $H^{\bullet,\bullet}_{BC}(X)=\tfrac{\ker d}{\imm\p\bar\p}$, which is a refinement of the de Rham cohomology.
+Namely, a compact complex manifold $X$ is said Calabi--Yau if the first Chern class of its anti-canonical bundle $K_X$ vanishes in the Bott--Chern cohomology $H^{\bullet,\bullet}_{BC}(X)=\tfrac{\ker d}{\imm\p\bar\p}$, which is a refinement of the de Rham cohomology.
 We write $c_1^{BC}(X)=0$.

-In this note we study compact locally conformally K\" ahler manifolds with special first Bott--Chern class, focusing on the Calabi--Yau case.
-Locally conformally K\" ahler (lcK) metrics are Hermitian metrics $\omega$ locally admitting a conformal change that makes them Kähler.
-Equivalently, they satisfy the integrability condition $d\omega=\theta \wedge \omega$ where $\theta$ is the Lee form.
-If $\theta$ is parallel with respect to the Levi--Civita connection of $\omega$, then the metric is called Vaisman and shares many remarkable properties with K\" ahler metrics.
+In this note we study compact locally conformally K\" ahler manifolds with special first Bott--Chern class, focusing on the Calabi--Yau case. {\em Locally conformally K\" ahler} (lcK) metrics are Hermitian metrics $\omega$ locally admitting a conformal change that makes them K\"ahler.
+Equivalently, they satisfy the integrability condition $d\omega=\theta \wedge \omega$ with $\theta$ a closed $1$-form called {\em Lee form}.
+In this paper, we will call a metric lcK if $\theta$ is not exact, i.e. if the metric does not admit a global conformal change to a K\"ahler one.
+These are sometimes called {\em strictly lcK} in the literature, so we just decided to absorb the 'strict' in the definition.
+If in addition $\theta$ is also parallel with respect to the Levi--Civita connection of $\omega$, then the metric is called {\em Vaisman} and shares many remarkable properties with K\" ahler metrics.
 In \cite{i}, Vaisman manifolds for which $c_1^{BC}(X)$ has a sign were studied, including the Calabi--Yau ones, for which a version of the Beauville-Bogomolov decomposition theorem was proven.
-A natural question that arises after the study of Calabi--Yau Vaisman manifolds in \cite{i} is whether there exists any Calabi--Yau lcK manifold that is not Vaisman.
-Our main result is the following, giving a sufficient condition on the Chern-Ricci curvature of an lcK metric to be Vaisman.
+A natural question that arises is whether there exists any Calabi--Yau lcK manifold that is not Vaisman.
+On this regard, we give a sufficient condition on the Chern--Ricci curvature of an lcK metric to be Vaisman.